venikman/pairing_practice/README.md

 # Tasks

-## Calculate the sum of numbers in an array of numbers
+## 1.Calculate the sum of numbers in an array of numbers

 ```js
 const ar = [2, 3, -1, 5, 7, 9, 10, 15, 95];